 We can see this reflected in our survey.
 Respondents reported that parental food shaming encouraged them to develop problems with binge eating.

 - I started to not want to eat in front of them, which led to my binge eating disorder.
-I also internalized so much fatphobia, food labeling, and guilt around food in general.
+Internalized fatphobia, food labeling, and guilt around food in general was the norm.
 I don’t think I’ll ever have a healthy relationship with food thanks to their hypervigilance.

 - I binge eat a lot.
 Alone, in the dark.
 Even now that I’m an adult with a supportive partner.